msv-lab/llm-play/README.md

 ## Data Formats

-Data can be written using the `--output` and `--update` options, or read using the `--map` and `--partition` options in the following three formats: `FS_TREE` (filesystem tree), `JSON` and `CSV`.
+Data can be written using the `--output` and `--update` options, or read using the `--map` and `--partition-*` options in the following three formats: `FS_TREE` (filesystem tree), `JSON` and `CSV`.
 The format is determined by the argument of the above options, which is treated as a directory path unless it ends with `.json` or `.csv`.
 Here is a comparison table between these formats.

 |   | `FS_TREE` | `JSON` | `CSV` |
 | - | --------- | ------ | ----- |